 Always stay in the loop!

 In the following, we discuss software-independent topics.
-However, we recommend to create a GnuPG key used to provide an end-to-end encrypted communication channel for visitors of your website.
-We provide a quickstart guide for people who don’t know how to create GPG keys.
-Furthermore, you can use this GPG key to sign your security.txt file as shown below.
+However, we recommend to create an OpenPGP key used to provide an end-to-end encrypted communication channel for visitors of your website.
+We provide a quickstart guide for people who don’t know how to create OpenPGP keys.
+Furthermore, you can use this OpenPGP key to sign your security.txt file as shown below.

 Write your policies